Few-shot Image Generation via Masked Discrimination: High-Resolution Results

 \section{High-Resolution Results}

 Most prior works use datasets with resolution of $128\times 128$ and $256\times 256$.
-In this paper, we carry out experiments with resolution of $256\times 256$, except for LSUN Cars to Wrecked cars, which has resolution of $512\times 512$.
+In this paper, we conduct experiments with resolution of $256\times 256$, except for LSUN Cars to Wrecked cars, which has resolution of $512\times 512$.
 We add experiments on 10-shot FFHQ $\rightarrow$ Babies and FFHQ $\rightarrow$ Sunglasses with resolution of $1024\times 1024$.
-As shown in Fig. \ref{baby1024} and \ref{sunglass1024}, our approach can be applied to high-resolution datasets as well and can synthesize high-quality and diverse results.
-In addition, we compare our approach with CDC \cite{ojha2021few-shot-gan} which performs better than other baselines on 10-shot FFHQ $\rightarrow$ Babies and Sunglasses ($256\times 256$) in terms of Intra-LPIPS in Table \ref{compare1024}.
+As shown in Fig. \ref{baby1024} and \ref{sunglass1024}, our approach can also be applied to high-resolution datasets and synthesize high-quality and diverse results.
+In addition, we compare our approach with CDC \cite{ojha2021few-shot-gan}, which performs better than other baselines on 10-shot FFHQ $\rightarrow$ Babies and Sunglasses ($256\times 256$) in terms of Intra-LPIPS in Table \ref{compare1024}.
 It can be seen that our approach outperforms CDC on the resolution of $1024\times 1024$ as well.